arabellas-craft/arabellas-craft.github.io/_posts/2026-05-05-four-cycles-irish-mythology.md

 However, none of this is real chronology.
 It's the mythic timeline the medieval compilers built.
 Treating these dates as historical is one of the easier ways to misread what the texts are actually doing.

 The Ulster Cycle is where the historical question gets most interesting.
 Some scholars have argued that the cultural picture preserves Iron Age realities.
 Others, including J.P.
-Mallory in *[In Search of the Irish Dreamtime: Archaeology and Early Irish Literature](https://bookshop.org/a/84772/9780500773352)*, argue for a more layered composite: partly archaic, partly medieval, partly invented.
+Mallory in *[In Search of the Irish Dreamtime: Archaeology and Early Irish Literature](https://bookshop.org/a/84772/9780500773352){:target="_blank" rel="noopener noreferrer"}*, argue for a more layered composite: partly archaic, partly medieval, partly invented.
 The Ulster stories are evidence of how medieval Irish people thought about a heroic past.

 {% include article-kofi-callout.html %}

 ## Quick portraits of each cycle

 **Mythological Cycle.** The gods of Ireland (the Tuatha Dé Danann and the Fomoire) fighting for control of the island.
 The Dagda, the Morrígan, Lugh, Brigid, Manannán mac Lir all feature heavily.
-The big text is the *[Cath Maige Tuired](https://celt.ucc.ie/published/T300011/index.html)*, the Battle of Moytura.
+The big text is the *[Cath Maige Tuired](https://celt.ucc.ie/published/T300011/index.html){:target="_blank" rel="noopener noreferrer"}*, the Battle of Moytura.
 Read this cycle first if you want to meet the divine cast.
 Full overview of [the Mythological Cycle article](/irish-mythology-mythological-cycle)

 **Ulster Cycle.** A heroic-age cycle centered on King Conchobar's court at Emain Macha.
 Cú Chulainn, Fergus, Conall Cernach, Deirdre.
 Single combats, cattle raids, drinking horns, oath-breaking.
 The big text is the *Táin Bó Cúailnge*, the Cattle Raid of Cooley.
 Read this cycle for high tragedy and the warrior code.